 I didn’t consider the stress of breastfeeding my baby; an often painful and time-consuming process.
 Mum guilt for sitting there mentally compiling a list of all the jobs that actually needed doing instead of making the most of my baby time.
 Mum guilt for considering formula.
 Major mum guilt for considering it the perfect time to catch up with social media.

 I didn’t consider that I’d have a baby.
 Permanently.
 Even when I needed the toilet.
 Mum guilt for wanting to shut myself in the toilet for just ten minutes longer in peace.
-Mum guilt for throwing the baby at his father the minute he walked through the door.
-Mum guilt for using the jumperoo as an unpaid babysitter (incidentally where the baby is right at this second).
+More mum guilt for throwing the baby at his father the minute he walked through the door.
+Another helping for using the jumperoo as an unpaid babysitter (incidentally where the baby is right at this second).

 But mostly, I didn’t consider the overwhelming guilt at feeling guilty.
 The overwhelming guilt at wishing, momentarily for a second of my old life back.
 The overwhelming guilt at not enjoying every single moment.
 I am one of the lucky ones, I have the baby that many people dream off.
 People who spend every waking moment hoping and trying to get pregnant, foster or adopt just to experience what I was experiencing.
 People who mourn for babies lost too soon, for babies with poor health, for babies they could not have.